Skip to main content

 Batching your content creation makes things more efficient

-Letting yourself get into the zone isn’t just helpful for the creative process, it is great for content creation too.
-Because whether you need more time to get in the right headspace to write blog posts or find your groove when scheduling out social media content, allowing yourself to focus just on content will help you get more done in less time.
-What are content tasks you can batch?
+Letting yourself get into the zone isn’t just helpful for the creative process; it is great for content creation, too.
+Whether you need more time to get into the right headspace to write blog posts or to find your groove when scheduling social media content, focusing just on content will help you get more done in less time.
+What content tasks can you batch?
 Here are a few ideas to help you organize your efforts:

 • Schedule a quarterly recurring meeting on your calendar to download the best new images in your portfolio, archive them in Dropbox or Google Drive and upload them to your social media scheduler and Canva accounts.
-This will save you from needing to dig through your entire portfolio looking for an image when you need it
+This will save you from having to dig through your entire portfolio to find an image when you need it.

-• Block 1 or 2 hour-long appointments with yourself a month so you can schedule your social media content for 1-4 weeks ahead
+• Block 1 or 2 hour-long appointments with yourself a month in advance so you can schedule your social media content one to four weeks ahead.

-• Spend a day at the start of each quarter and write 3 blogs posts you can publish over the coming months
+• Spend a day at the start of each quarter and write three blogs posts you can publish over the coming months.

 “Batch creating is my favorite and most efficient way to get content creation done.
 Whether you like creating an outline of ideas to video and photograph or just save a bunch of TikToks or Instagram Reels to recreate later, doing it all at once will help maximize your time spent.
 Pick a day and time slot that works for you and bang out all the content creation you can at once.
 Personally, I also enjoy only needing to do hair and makeup once for a whole slew of photos and videos!”Vanessa Joy